Rjacobschonthaler/Bot-Project/labs_Feedback.md

 + Pass: Check that file "MysteryDuck.cpp" exists.

-+ Fail: Check that file/directory "duck" does not exist.
++ Pass: Check that file/directory "duck" does not exist.

-     "duck" found.

-+ Skip: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

-  This test was not run because of an earlier failing test.